High Altitude Project

 This was our first year doing this project and we built a 54mm minimum diameter rocket.
 The rocket pulled 40g's on liftoff, and blew out its nozzle on ascent reducing its apogee from an anticipated 40,000 ft to about 20,000 ft.
 This rocket was intended to be used as the upper stage of a two stage rocket in the future.

-High Altitude Project Lead: Colton Davies (davie378@umn.edu)
+High Altitude Project Lead: Rory Conway (conwa331@umn.edu)

 Would you like to attend a meeting?
 Check out the team calendar to find out when the next one is!